ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 | Tester    | - No configuration needed.
 Tester accesses the deployed application, not the development environments |
 | Operator  | - Resource Group: *Viewer*  \n - Platform Access Roles in the Resource Group: *Operator*, *Viewer*  \n - Logging & Monitoring service role: *Writer* |
 | Pipeline Service ID | - Resource Group: *Viewer*  \n - Platform Access Roles in the Resource Group: *Editor*, *Viewer* |
+{: caption="Roles and permissions in the Development environment" caption-side="bottom"}

 The IAM access configuration for groups is centralized in [access groups (IAM)](https://{DomainName}/iam/groups):
 1. Select or create an access group.